What is ip address?

 - Routing: Routers use IP addresses to determine the best path for forwarding data to its intended destination.

-- LAN vs. WAN: Local Area Networks (LANs) use IP addresses for internal device communication, while Wide Area Networks (WANs), like the internet, handle global data exchange.
+- LAN and WAN: Local Area Networks use IP addresses for internal device communication, while Wide Area Networks, like the internet, handle global data exchange.

 - NAT (Network Address Translation): Allows multiple devices on a private network to access the internet using a single public IP address, enhancing security and conserving address space.